 A student athlete shall be suspended from athletics for one season.
 The student athlete can reduce the suspension to 75% of their season by participation in restorative practices.
 Restorative practices will be determined by administration.
 To receive the reduction, the student athlete must complete all practices as designed by administration.
 Once all practices are completed and the 75% suspension is served the student athlete can resume participation.
 If the student athlete is in season the suspension will be applied to the sport they participate in at the time of the violation.
-If the athlete is not in season the suspension to count, the athlete must make a team and remain in good standing the entire season.
+If the athlete is not in season the suspension will be applied to the next sport season the athlete participates in.
+In order for the suspension to count, the athlete must make a team and remain in good standing the entire season.

-Discipline: Fourth Violation- In/out of Season:
+Discipline: Fourth Violation-In/out of Season:

-A student athlete shall be suspended from athletics for the reminder of their career at Vicksburg High School.
+A student athlete shall be suspended from athletics for the remainder of their career at Vicksburg High School.